 3. Shengmilo MX-01

 This monster e-bike has a set if unique fat tires that make it distinguishable from a distance.
 The 4” tires make it easier to cross obstacles and provide great stability and comfort in the riding experience.
 It also makes the bike a lot safer than the others on the list.
 The wide gauge of the tires allows the bike to be used upon multiple kinds of terrains.
 The bike is also equipped with a full shock absorption function.
+This bike is just perfect for all your commuting needs and what’s more fascinating is that this comes under the category of best road bikes under 1000.

 This means even more comfort when riding over bumps, potholes, and gravel surfaces.
 The bike is powered by a massive 48W 13 AH Lithium-Ion battery that powers a 1000W motor.
 The large battery not only generates more speed but also gives the bike a large range – about 50 miles on a full charge.
 The best part about this bike is that it is foldable!
 This means an added security feature and portability.